Do you ever get that feeling, when going into a store, of being overwhelmed by the choices?

 Or, if a similar rule exists, you can always try to change it slightly.
 Here, we took a “create 4 subtasks on issue creation” and changed it to “create 4 subtasks on issue status value change” to better fit our previous example.

-Asana’s custom fields and easy-to-navigate tasks are great, but Jira’s plethora of options makes it worthwhile to learn.
-Jira’s better rule options and rule templates help it take the cake in this round.
+Asana’s custom fields and easy-to-navigate tasks are great, but Jira’s plethora of options makes it worthwhile to learn, especially if you want to make custom workflows.
+Plus, Jira offers better rule options and rule templates.

 Asana has plenty of spaces for communication: